lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Confidentiality

 The shared secret established by the protocol MUST be known only to the two authenticated endpoints.
 A passive network attacker SHOULD never learn any session keys, even if it knows both endpoints' long-term keys.
 An active attacker who has compromised the initiator or responder credential SHALL still not be able to compute past session keys (Perfect Forward Secrecy, PFS).
-These properties can be achieved, e.g., with an ephemeral Diffie-Hellman key exchange.
+These properties are achieved with an ephemeral Diffie-Hellman key exchange.

 ## Protection of External Authorization Data (EAD)